PhilipYip1988/vmware-workstation-installation-guide/windows-vista-guest/readme.md

 <img src="https://github.com/user-attachments/assets/0f1768d9-c1bf-4324-8bc6-946640ba5531" width="600"/>

+Select the Port Settings tab.
 The Baud rate will be shown, in this case 9600 Bits per second.
 Update this to match the speed the device you want to connect expects:

 <img src="https://github.com/user-attachments/assets/283e424d-9fea-448d-ab0a-874db7c018c1" width="600"/>